Sjinjutha/DADS7202-DL/README.md

 plt.title('Equally Distributed Claim', fontsize=14)
 plt.show()
 ``````
+Correlation matrices

 Make sure we use the subsample in our correlation

+On the other words, we decided to find features that probably making bias on our data (results for "claim")
+by examining corelated variables and eliminating those features

 ``````
 f, (ax1, ax2) = plt.subplots(2, 1, figsize=(24,20))